-As outlined in the NFCP 5-year plan, there is low sensitivity of spawner estimates to the observed variations in residency time.
+As outlined in the previous NFCP 5-year plan (2007-2012), there is low sensitivity of spawner estimates to the observed variations in residency time.
 Residence time was measured in 2009 to optimize the accuracy of the spawner estimate in anticipation of 2010 juvenile surveys.
 The estimate was 9.8 days, slightly below the long-term average of 10.6 days.
+During 2014, residence time will be measured so as to optimize the accuracy of fry/spawner and juvenile/spawner estimates that will be obtained in 2015.

 The data collected will be entered into a database and a technical report detailing the methods used and presenting the size, distribution and timing of the spawning population will be prepared.
-The draft report will be submitted to the NFCP Technical Committee by March 31, 2013.
+The draft report will be submitted to the NFCP Technical Committee by March 31, 2014.

 It is proposed that DFO be responsible for this program and that Byron Nutton be the Project Director/Manager.
-Since spawner enumeration is the primary method of assessing the success of the Conservation Goal, representatives of Alcan and the DFO who are experienced in aerial enumeration will conduct the overflights, analyze the data and write the report.
+Since spawner enumeration is the primary method of assessing the success of the Conservation Goal, representatives of Rio Tinto Alcan and the DFO who are experienced in aerial enumeration will conduct the overflights, analyze the data and write the report.